-When we’re talking about content that describes your business and services – nobody knows you as well as you.
-We’ll lean on you (heavily) to get the copy needed for a descriptive website.
+Nobody knows you as well as you, so we’ll lean on you (heavily) to get the copy needed for a descriptive website.
 We need you to educate us so that we can create a place to educate them (your prospects) about you.
-This might be one of the most painful processes that we go through with you as a client, because it’s going to eat up a lot of your time, but it’s absolutely necessary.

 When it comes to content, you can never have enough.
 Every blog article, video, free download, email series (and so on) is another opportunity to connect with someone looking for exactly that piece.
-You’ll learn quickly through keyword research that there’s an infinite list of topics to go after, so content development has to be an ongoing process.
-There’s a silver lining though – it’s cumulative!
-Blogs don’t disappear at the end of the month, they become part of your arsenal, and you can pull them out as often as you like (rather, as often as is relevant).
 The more weapons (pieces of content) you have in the arsenal, the more options you have to share and promote on social, with ads, etc., and the more chances you have to connect with the people who are already out there looking.